 Historically low interest rates over the past few years, as well as anemic loan demand, have put significant pressure on all banks' Net Interest Margins.
-However, most banks have still been able to produce strong earnings results thanks to lower operating costs and pristine credit quality throughout 2021, 2022, and the first half of 2023.
-However, we expect costs to climb and reserve levels to increase (other than in a few banks), placing greater reliance on the ability to optimize intermediation income.
-While we expect earnings increase percentages to decrease across the entire industry in 2024, a persistent high rate environment will continue to benefit those banks that have stable core deposit franchises and generate the bulk of their earnings through net interest income.
-Again, generally Regional and Super Community banks will continue to experience more pressure on NIM than the larger banks who have more diversified funding sources.
+However, most banks have still been able to produce strong earnings results thanks to lower operating costs and pristine credit quality throughout 2021, 2022, and 2023.
+And, while margin pressures have continued, most banks have been able to maintain acceptable net interest margins through proactive balance sheet management.
+We expect net interest margins to continue to improve throughout 2025 reflecting a more benign interest rate environment.
+Barring any unforeseen economic crisis, we expect to see strong net interest margins fuel significant earnings increases over the next few quarters.
 Not surprisingly, some of our top-rated banks, MTB, RF, WAL, and OZK rank particularly high on this metric.